Skip to content

 • The newsletter archive (newsletter.gradle.org)

-• Gradle guides and most of training courses (gradle.org/guides/)
+• Gradle guides and most of the training courses (gradle.org/guides/)

 If you want to submit patches to any of those locations, please reach out to us on the #docs channel.